einatomter/evo_ai/README.md

 # Evolutionary AI project

-School project in relation to Oslomet ACIT4610.
+School project for Oslomet ACIT4610.

 Control of cart pole using an evolutionary algorithm.

+Tested on Ubuntu 20.04 using python 3.8.10

-Links to libraries:
+## Links to libraries:

 Gym: https://github.com/openai/gym